tyrannosaurusjames/naut-cli/README.md

     php naut-cli.php snapshot:list <stack_id>

-This will display a table containing columns for: the snapshot id, source environment, size, and created date/time.
+This will display a table containing columns for: the snapshot id, source environment, mode, size, and created date/time.

 You can delete a snapshot with the command: